 The Company has not raised any funds through preferential allotment or institutional placement, therefore such Regulation 32(7A) is not applicable on your Company.

-y) Details of recommendation of Committees of the Board which were not accepted by the Board aa) Consolidation of folios and avoidance of multiple mailing
+y) Details of recommendation of Committees of the Board which were not accepted by the Board

 Nil - All recommendations of the Committees of the Board were duly accepted by the Board.